olajio/es_role_updates/quick_start.md

   └── role_update_report_TIMESTAMP.json  # JSON report of changes
 ```

 The script creates these automatically.
-Keep the backups around for at least a month.
+I recommend keeping the log and backup files for a while

 ## Useful Options